-Falafel is a combination of both fibre and protein, which adds extra health benefits to your daily diet.
+Falafel Nutrition Facts – Falafel is a combination of both fibre and protein, which adds extra health benefits to your daily diet.
 Falafel is usually a Middle Eastern dish popular among vegetarians and vegans.
 It is said to have been introduced in Egypt when Christians needed alternatives for meat during their fasting periods like lent.

 Falafel cooked with chickpeas or fava beans as one of its main ingredients stands out as a popular starter for meatless eaters.

 Falafel usually consists of chickpeas or fava beans or sometimes both.
-It’s prepared by soaking with legumes and grinding them nicely- later mixing with fresh herbs and spices then- shaping into balls and deep-frying.
+It’s prepared by soaking with legumes and grinding them nicely- later mixing them with fresh herbs and spices then- shaping them into balls and deep-frying.

-Although it’s popular among vegans and packed with healthy ingredients, many people still wonder whether it’s a healthy dish?
+Although it’s popular among vegans and packed with healthy ingredients, many people still wonder whether it’s a healthy dish.
 So read on to find out how healthy Falafel can be.

 - Calories – 57